-- Pre-Season Team Practice is not allowed. - First Practice Date is the Monday of NFHS Week 33. - Scrimmage Rule does apply. - The Date of the First Contest allowed is the Monday of NFHS Week 37.
+- Pre-Season Team Practice is not allowed. - First Practice Date is the Monday of NFHS Week 33. - Scrimmage Rule does apply. - 50% Rule does apply, which is five. - The Date of the First Contest allowed is the Monday of NFHS Week 37.
 Eligibility and schedules must be filed online. - Maximum number of regular season contests is 30 games.
-Maximum of four tournaments with each tournament counting as three games. - Off-Season team practice is not allowed.
-Exception: Coaches may be involved in a coaching capacity with students in their school on non-school teams. - In the Summer there are no restrictions in regard to practice. - Dead Period Rule does apply.
+Maximum of four Tournaments with each tournament counting as three games. - Off-Season team practice is not allowed.
+Exception: Coaches may be involved in a coaching capacity with students in their school on non-school teams. - In the Summer there are no restrictions in regard to practice. - Any school starting baseball for the first time may have five days of Pre-Season practice prior to the first season the sport begins. - Dead Period Rule does apply.